diantyapitaloka/Sentiment-Analysis/README.md

 ## 🧊🏺🍸 Neutral Labels 🍸🏺🧊
 Neutral Labels refer to categories or classifications used in a dataset, survey, or labeling task that do not express either a positive or negative stance.
 They are meant to represent a neutral, objective, or indifferent tone.

+In sentiment analysis, for example, a statement like “The meeting starts at 9 AM” is neutral because it simply provides information without emotional tone.
+In surveys or customer feedback systems, neutral labels capture responses where the participant feels indifferent or undecided.
+Similarly, in classification tasks like hate-speech detection, a neutral label might categorize text that contains no harmful or targeted language.
 <img width="388" alt="image" src="https://github.com/user-attachments/assets/e16d600f-123d-43e3-b555-5186f8de39d7" />